lucidworks/silk/README.md

 You're up and running!
 Fantastic!
 Silk is now running on port 5601, so point your browser at http://YOURDOMAIN.com:5601.

 The first screen you arrive at will ask you to configure a **collection**.
 A collection describes to Silk how to access your data in Solr.
-We make the guess that you're working with log data, and we hope (because it's awesome) that you're working with Logstash.
+We make the guess that you're working with log data.
 By default, we fill in `logs` as your collection, thus the only thing you need to do is select which field contains the timestamp you'd like to use.
 Silk reads your Solr schema to find your time fields - select one from the list and hit *Create*.

+_NOTES_: If you indexed Solr's [Films example](https://github.com/apache/lucene-solr/tree/trunk/solr/example/films) data, then you should be able to create `films` collection in Silk now.
+The time field name is `initial_release_date`.
+However, if you do not want to specify the time field, then uncheck the checkbox for _Collection contains time-based events_.
+This will allow you to create the collection without the time field (as a filter query), and consequently, the dashboard will perform searches on all documents in the collection.

 Congratulations, you have a collection!
 You should now be looking at a paginated list of the fields in your index or indices, as well as some informative data about them.
 Silk has automatically set this new collection as your default collection for searching.